https-deeplearning-ai/machine-learning-engineering-for-production-public/week1-ungraded-lab/README.md

 [Docker](https://www.docker.com/) is a tool that allows you to ship your software along with all the dependencies that it needs to run.
 You can download the free version [here](https://www.docker.com/products/docker-desktop).

-### 1. Pull the image from Docker hub
+### 1. Pulling the image from Docker hub

 Images are an important concept within the Docker ecosystem.
 You can think of them as the compilation of all the elements (libraries, files, etc) needed for your software to run.

-By using the following command you will download or pull the image necessary to run this ungraded lab locally:
+Using the following command will download or pull the image necessary to run this ungraded lab locally:
 ```bash
 docker pull deeplearningai/mlepc1w1-ugl:jupyternb
 ```

-### 2. Run a container out of the image:
+### 2. Running a container out of the image:

 Images can also be thought of as the blueprints for containers, which are the actual instances of the software running.
 To run a container using the image you just pulled, double check that you are currently on the `week1-ungraded-lab` directory and use this command:
 ```bash